clap-rs/clap/README.md

 ## What's New

+Here's the highlights from v2.3.0

+* **New Help Template Engine!**: Now you have full control over the layout of your help message.
+Major thanks to @hgrecco
+* **Pull crate Authors from Cargo.toml**: One can now use the `crate_authors!` macro to automatically pull the crate authors from their Cargo.toml file (requires `unstable` cargo feature to enable)
+* A bunch of bug fixes

 Here's the highlights from v2.2.1

 * **Help text auto wraps and aligns at for subcommands too!** - Long help strings of subcommands will now properly wrap and align to term width on Linux and OSX.
 This can be turned off as well.